Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 The Laxative Effect of Plants is Due to Three Mechanisms

-1. An increase in the amount of water that feces contain, which makes them more voluminous and softer.
-These are hydrophilic laxative substances, whose most crucial active component is mucilage (as in flax, plantain, high mallow, pansy, psyllium).
+1. An increase in the amount of water that feces contain makes them more voluminous and softer.
+These are hydrophilic laxative substances whose most crucial active component is mucilage (as in flax, plantain, high mallow, pansy, and psyllium).

 2. By stimulating peristaltic activity (contractions).
-The most important active components of these plants are antrachinonic glycosides; when taken in high doses, they act as purgative (as in the case of tinnevelly senna, purging cassia, alder buckthorn).
+These plants’ most critical active components are arachidonic glycosides; when taken in high doses, they act as purgative (as in the case of tinnevelly senna, purging cassia, and alder buckthorn).

 3. The bile flows into the small intestine (duodenum), where it is most needed for digestion by provoking the gall bladder’s emptying.
 In high amounts, bile has a laxative effect (as in dandelion, boldo, and fumitory)